JasonBock/Rocks/docs/notes/394 - Minimize Expectation Naming Structure.md

     * "Old" implementations are deleted
     * I think I can get rid of `PropertyExpectationTypeName`
 * Update all documentation such that it reflects the new syntax.
-    * Consider writing an "upgrade" doc that provides assisstance on how test code should be changes from the old to the new style.
+    * Consider writing an "upgrade" doc that provides assistance on how test code should be changes from the old to the new style.